Process Semantics

 4. Break out code that is more easily written with awaits to avoid blocking the parent

-There is more discussion of child processes here, and an example of them in action in the file_transfer cookbook.
+There is more discussion of child processes here, and an example of them in action in the file-transfer cookbook.

 Conclusion